 Charlottesville Parks and Recreation maintains a variety of trails in the City.
 Multi use trails exist at Riverview Park (and upstream along the Rivanna river), Meade Park, at Schenk's Greenway, Mcintire Park, John Warner Parkway, and at Forest Hills Park.
 Nature trails exist in the woods of many City parks and alongside creeks.
 Each trail is described in detail below, or you can view the overall Map of City trails.

+UPDATE JUNE 25, 2013: VDOT has awarded the CIty another $609,560 to complete this project!
 The trail bridge over the railroad at McIntire Park is moving forward in its design phase.
 To see the presentation from the February public meeting, go HERE

 Trails at the Ragged Mountain Natural Area are CLOSED DURING CONSTRUCTION OF THE NEW DAM.
 The trails that will be lost due to the construction (approximately 1/4 of the total system) will be rebuilt during the construction process so when the area re-opens the trails are already in place for use.
 The area will reopen sometime in 2014 when the construction is complete.